Pylons/substanced/docs/evolution.rst

     $ bin/sd_evolve
     Requires a config_uri as an argument

-    sd_evolve [--latest] [--set-db-version=num] [--package=name] config_uri
+        sd_evolve [--latest] [--dry-run] [--mark-finished=stepname] [--mark-unfinished=stepname] config_uri
           Evolves new database with changes from scripts in evolve packages
-         - with no arguments, evolve just displays versions
+             - with no arguments, evolve displays finished and unfinished steps
              - with the --latest argument, evolve runs scripts as necessary
-         - if --package is specified, only operate against the specified package name.
-         - with the --set-db-version argument, evolve runs no scripts but just sets the database 'version number' for a package to an arbitrary integer number.
-Requires --package.
+             - with the --dry-run argument, evolve runs scripts but does not issue any commits
+             - with the --mark-finished argument, marks the stepname as finished
+             - with the --mark-unfinished argument, marks the stepname as unfinished

         e.g. sd_evolve --latest etc/development.ini

 Running with your INI file, as explained in the help, shows information about the version numbers of various packages: